martianxiu/DiffusionUnit/README.md

 <img src="figures/concept.jpeg" alt="concept" width="300"/>

 ## Introduction
-This repository contains the implementation of [our paper](https://arxiv.org/abs/2209.09483)
+This repository contains the implementation of [our paper](https://arxiv.org/abs/2209.09483).

 ## Installation
-We use anaconda for creating virtual environment.
+We use anaconda to create a virtual environment.
 ```
 conda create -n diffusion_unit python=3.7
 conda activate diffusion_unit